healthy horses grazing

 • Heavy work: 32.8Mcal = 38.5lbs hay

-(from The Horse Journal: Guide to Equine Supplements and Nutraceuticals by Eleanor Kellon, VMD) see sidebar.
+(from The Horse Journal: Guide to Equine Supplements and Nutraceuticals by Eleanor Kellon, VMD).

 Vitamins and Minerals